 the insurance industry and it helps keep insurance affordable.

-Comprehensive insurance, you have to choose a deductible.
+When you buy insurance, you choose a deductible.
 It is the amount you

-must pay before your insurance kicks in to pay for the remainder of the
+must pay before your insurance pays for repairs.

 the information available.